viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{< tabs >}}
 {{% tab name="Python" %}}

-The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **code sample** tab, and copy the boilerplate code from the section labeled **Python**.
+The easiest way to get started writing an application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **code sample** tab, then select **Python** and copy the boilerplate code.

 This code snippet imports all the necessary libraries and sets up a connection with the Viam app in the cloud.